-Caution 5: The ND/RFD framework in the MCT only works in time or space fluctuation independent system
+Caution 5: The ND/RFD framework in the MCT only works in time or space fluctuation independent system.
 This is exactly the opposite of the definition of a chemostat.
 We do need to acknowledge in the introduction that we are dealing with mostly fluctuation independent methods, which are presently the only ones being used by empiricists.

 I made changes to the PPTX file you sent.